Zerg00s/Move-Lists/README.md

 ![](MISC/IMG/Second-form.png)

-- Sit back and watch your lists and libraries migrated.
+- Sit back and watch your lists and libraries migrate.

 ## Limitations
 - The script is portable.
 There is no need to install any PowerShell modules.